 If you are detained, you can either be held in provincial correctional facilities or in designated minimum security facilities for immigration detainees.

 The Immigration Division conducts inadmissibility hearings and detention reviews for those detained for immigration purposes.

 What Other Situations Require a CBSA Interview?

-You would be requested to bring with you any official documents issued by the government of Canada like a valid and/or an expired passport, a Social Insurance Number (SIN) card, proof of any matters before the Immigration and Refugee Board or the Federal Court, a birth certificate identity card or any documents regarding criminal matters.
+You will be requested to bring any official documents issued by the government of Canada like a valid and/or an expired passport, a Social Insurance Number (SIN) card, proof of any matters before the Immigration and Refugee Board or the Federal Court, a birth certificate identity card or any documents regarding criminal matters.

 Has your Canadian immigration application been rejected?
 Have you been refused entry to Canada or is it much worse?

 Treated unfairly by the Canada Border Services Agency (CBSA) or the Immigration, Refugees and Citizenship Canada (IRCC), by a tribunal or by an immigration officer?

 Distressed over your situation?
 Is a family member involved?

 There can be hope for almost every negative situation on an immigration-related decision.